-No. Codes are not required when residents are logging cases.
 The ACGME-I Case Log System uses descriptors to identify and log cases.
-The Review Committee-International will evaluate graduate resident cases based on descriptions of the procedures, not the codes.
+The Review Committee-International will evaluate graduate fellow cases based on descriptions of the procedures including the type of procedure and the area where the procedure was performed.

-4. If the institution uses an electronic system to track cases, duty hours, resident evaluations, etc., can the Case Log data from this system be uploaded into ADS?
+4. If the institution uses an electronic system to track cases, duty hours, fellow evaluations, etc., can the Case Log data from this system be uploaded into ADS?
 No. At present there is no mechanism to electronically transfer cases from another system into ADS.
-The program director has ultimate responsibility to ensure that all data reported in ADS is accurate and complete, and should encourage residents to enter their case data daily in the Case Log System in ADS.
+The program director has ultimate responsibility to ensure that all data reported in ADS is accurate and complete and should encourage fellows to enter their case data daily in the Case Log System in ADS.

-Note that if your institution's electronic system has the capability, it may be possible to download ADS case log data into your system.
-Please contact technical support at WEBads@acgme.org to obtain technical assistance for this function.
+Note that if your institution's electronic system has the capability, it may be possible to download ADS Case Log data into your system.
+Contact technical support at ADS@acgme.org to obtain technical assistance for this function.

-5. Will residents have access to their Case Logs after graduation?
+5. Will fellows have access to their Case Logs after graduation?

 Yes.
-Residents can access their Case Log reports after completion of the program to use for hospital credentialing, apply for fellowship training, etc. Residents are not able to add cases after completing the program.
+Fellows can access their Case Log reports after completion of the program to use for hospital credentialing.
+Fellows are not able to add cases after completing the program.

-6. How can a resident use information from their Case Logs?
+6. How can a fellow use information from their Case Logs?

-During the residency, Case Logs are useful to help residents determine the breadth and depth of their procedural experience.
+During fellowship, Case Logs are useful to help fellows determine the breadth and depth of their procedural experience.
 Case Logs can be used to inform revision of rotations to allow for more experience in a procedure or prevent too much experience with one type of patient or procedure at the expense of broader educational goals.
-After residency, Case Logs provide a record of experiences when applying for fellowship training or for hospital credentialing.
+After the fellowship, Case Logs provide a record of experiences when applying for hospital credentialing.